mehdieidi/gods/queue/circularqueue/README.md

 Package circularqueue implements a circular queue using a circular linked list.

+The key point of a circular queue is the Rotate operation which can move the front element to the end of the queue.

 Supported operations:
 * Enqueue -> O(1)
 * Dequeue -> O(1)